thecodingmachine/tdbm/doc/quickstart.md

 }
 ```

 Powerful, isn't it?
-TDBM automatically detected the two pivot tables and performed 4 joins to retrieve the roles our user has.<br/>
+TDBM automatically detected the two association tables and performed 4 joins to retrieve the roles our user has.<br/>

 ###Specifying the joins